EDaoren/card-tab/store-listing.md

 ### English Version

-🚀 **Quick Nav Tab** is a modern Chrome new tab extension designed to enhance your browsing efficiency and experience.
+🚀 **Card Tab** is a modern Chrome new tab extension designed to enhance your browsing efficiency and experience.

 **✨ Core Features**